 Surgical repair of the varicocele veins involves making a small incision in the groin area.
 Using a microscope, your surgeon will locate the vein leading to the varicocele and cut off the blood flow.
 The incision will be closed with a few small sutures.
 After the procedure it is recommended that you allow 48 hours for recovery as you may feel groggy and the area may be tender.
-You must wait at least 1 week before resuming sexual activity.
+You must wait at least one week before resuming sexual activity.
 It is recommended that you schedule a post-operative appointment 1-2 weeks after the procedure.

 Why RMA of New York: Varicocele Repair

 RMA of New York serves as the Division of Reproductive Endocrinology and Infertility at Mount Sinai Medical System.
-Our laboratory team is dedicated to scientific discovery, graduate medical education through RMA of NY’s REI Fellowship Program, and individualized care that focuses on you.
+Our laboratory team is dedicated to scientific discovery, graduate medical education through RMA of New York’s REI Fellowship Program, and individualized care that focuses on you.

 Our team of embryologists are consistently recognized as innovators in reproductive science and medicine, and security and safety standards.
 RMA of New York has been at the forefront of embryo freezing technology and cutting-edge research, helping countless individuals and partners achieve the dream of building a family.